Typing non-English letters

 US-International layout

-At the top of your keymap.c, include the headers:
+typing accented letters.
+At the top of your keymap.c

 #include "keymap_us_international.h"